avatsaev/angular-ngrx-socket-frontend/README.md

-This Angular project demonstrates the implementation of real time application, with Socket.IO's asynchrnous 2-way event streams, combined with Ngrx/Store library for single store management à la Redux, and Ngrx/Effects to mange the side effects.
+This Angular project demonstrates the implementation of a simple real time Notes app, with Socket.IO's asynchrnous 2-way event streams, combined with Ngrx/Store library for single store management à la Redux, and Ngrx/Effects to mange the side effects.

 Backend available here: https://github.com/avatsaev/angular-ngrx-socket-backend